While QLD might be lacking in some departments, it’s still a better place than NSW to buy your first home.

 This huge difference in FHB activity is largely due to differences in property prices and levels of affordability between the two states.

-Property Prices & Affordability (QLD vs NSW)
+Property prices and affordability (QLD vs NSW)

 NSW’s low percentage of first home buyer activity is largely attributed to the fact that Sydney hosts Australia’s highest median house price of $760 000.